kustomzone/solidbot/README.md

 The consumer will go the the inbox and display all the items in that inbox.

 Further work will be to process inbox items according to their content.

+# Extending solidbot

+Bot extensions are stored in the

+    lib/bots

+Directory.

+A bot takes two parameter, a `job` which is a kue job, and a function `done` which is called when the job is completed.
+It is possible to throttle jobs by delaying when done() is called.

+New bots are then added to the daemon with the simple line:

+    ```
+    queue.process('crawler', crawler.bots.crawler)
+    ```

+Where `crawler` here is the name of the job type.